 - Inrush current for each heat lamp based on our assumption = 15 x 2.08A = 31.2A

 - Minimum cold resistance of inrush current limiter = peak voltage / maximum allowable inrush current = (115 VAC x 1.414) / 5.0A = 34.0Ω

 - Energy in joules that inrush current limiter must handle = voltage x current x duration of the inrush = 120VAC x 31.2A x 0.100S = 374.4J

 - Minimum resistance of current limiter: 34Ω

 - Energy dissipation: 375J

-- Browse the Ametherm Full Line of Inrush Current Limiters web page for the part which matches the resistance, current and joules ratings as shown in the step above
+- Browse the Ametherm Full Line of Inrush Current Limiters web page for the part that matches the resistance, current, and joules ratings as shown in the step above

 - Note: Multiple inrush current limiters of the same part number can be used so that the resistance or joules ratings when added will attain the minimum values required in the Heat Lamp Inrush Current Limiter Solution section above

-- Install inrush current limiter(s) in series between the mains power and heat lamp power lead
+- Install inrush current limiter(s) in-series between the main power and heat lamp power lead